 The Specimen Control Document is a two-part form.
-Please place the original in the Refrigerate/Ambient Styro and keep the copy for your records for future reference.
+Place the original in the Refrigerate/Ambient Styro and keep the copy for your records for future reference.

 Prepare to pack the refrigerated/ambient specimens in the same Styro.
 The lid of the Styro has a pink label to indicate Refrigerate Specimens and a white label to indicate Ambient Specimens.
 Specimens should be in temperature color-coded bags that should match the color of the label on the Styro lid.
 Put on gloves prior to placing the specimen bags into the Styros.